jmeakin/AndreaMetJames/content/abouttheday/_index.md

 # How do I get to Karel 1?
 Karel 1 and the Van AbbeMuseum are in the center of Eindhoven at Stratumsedijk 2.
-From the train station, it’s a 20 minute walk.
+From the train station (Eindhoven Centraal Station), it’s a 20 minute walk.
 Several busses depart from the train station.

 <iframe width="100%" height="450" frameborder="0" style="border:0"
 src="https://www.google.com/maps/embed/v1/place?q=place_id:ChIJ5yXyHQLZxkcR4lktXxAS_RA&key=AIzaSyBiu3g42TCvY9TVX3jbdA1RMbaMOomU_I0" allowfullscreen></iframe>